 These dreams place an emphasis on actual day to day activities and events, offering guidance and at times answers to problems we are unable to resolve in our waking state.
-Many people think of their problems before they go to sleep and ask for guidance, often waking the next morning with answers, or at the very least greater understanding.
+Many people think of their problems before they go to sleep and ask for guidance, often upon waking the next morning they have the answers they were looking for, or at the very least greater understanding.
 Thomas Edison believed that napping helped him with his inventions, he often saw images in his dreams of what he was going to create.

 Lucid dreaming occurs more frequently in the early morning.
 You can learn how to incubate lucid dreaming: